openmainframeproject/software-discovery-tool/docs/Installation.md

 #### Log in to MariaDB with the root account you set and create the read-only user (with a password, changed below) and database.

-	# Log in to MariaDB with the root account you set
+	# Log in to MariaDB with the root account you set.
-	mariadb -u root -p -pROOTPWD  # Replace 'ROOTPWD' with the actual root password
+	mariadb -u root -p

 	# Create the read-only user
-	MariaDB> CREATE USER 'sdtreaduser'@'localhost' IDENTIFIED BY 'SDTUSERPWD';  # Replace 'SDTUSERPWD' with the desired password
+	MariaDB> CREATE USER 'sdtreaduser'@'localhost' IDENTIFIED BY 'SDTUSERPWD';  # Replace 'SDTUSERPWD' with the desired password.

- 	# Grant permissions
+ 	# Grant permissions.
 	MariaDB> GRANT SELECT ON sdtDB.* TO 'sdtreaduser'@'localhost';

- 	# Apply changes and exit
+ 	# Apply changes and exit.
         MariaDB> flush privileges;
         MariaDB> quit